LeNPaul/portfolio-jekyll-theme/_posts/2021-09-08-Wednesday.md

 ---
 layout: post
-title: "Illegible Semantics: The Digital World's New Darling?"
+title: "Illegible Semantics, Pt.
+I: The Digital World's New Darling?"
 ---

 I kinda want to move on from Illegible Semantics because I have to design some prints for a little business venture, but -- we're just launching a media offensive of sorts.
 And it's picking up steam really nicely.
 Certainly more than my own efforts.